s1155003185/VCCProjectGenerator/README.md

 # VCCProjectGenerator / VCCProjectGenerator VSCode Extension
 ### Versioning Common Codebase Project / Versioning Coding Cooperation Project
 Note: Still in initialize version, will have full review when official release
-Note: Don't use XMLReader, it will be combined with Builder and rename to XMLBuilder later

 ## Features
 - Easy update project to model version instead of rewrite codebase.
 Just Update Project Genertor to newest version, execute Update and Generation.